tilt-dev/tilt.build/blog/_posts/2021-11-04-docker-build-alternatives.md

 then save the results of those commands.

 The Ko view is: an image is a tarball.
-If you have a Mac, why do you need a Linux VM to run a table if you want a tarball?
+If you have a Mac, why do you need a Linux VM to run a container if you want a tarball?
 You already have good local tools for making tarballs.

-[Ko](https://github.com/google/ko#install) is an image builder targeted at Go apps.
-Go apps are particularly ill-suited for containers.
+[Ko](https://github.com/google/ko#install) is an image builder aimed at Go apps.
+Go apps are particularly ill-suited for `docker build`.
 The Go toolchain is well-optimized to run locally and builds a single binary.
 Ko builds your Go app locally, then packs it into an image.